 The online quote form should be as detailed as possible.
 This ensures an accurate quote.
 Once we have connected and clients wish to book, there is a transport agreement that will be emailed OR the client can download directly from the website.

 The transport agreement must be filled out and returned in order to secure a stall on a trip route.
 Failure to do so, could result in loosing your space.
 Space is not held.
-I strongly recommend reading and filling out the agreement carefully, as well as reading the information sheet.
+I strongly recommend reading and filling out the agreement carefully, as well as reading the additional information provided with shipping documents.

 Payment - Most clients pay via etransfer after the horse has been picked up.
-PayPal is also an option, especially for clients that live in the USA with horses in Canada.
+Visa and Mastercard are accepted through my invoice portal.
+There is a 3% surcharge for using credit cards and PayPal that will be added to your invoice.
 Cash upon delivery is fine but I do not carry change and all invoices are 5% GST applicable.
 A receipt will be issued via email.
-Credit cards are no longer accepted.

 Wrapping legs is completely up to the owner.
 I suggest doing whatever your horse is used to.
 If boots or wraps become loose, I will remove them and not re-apply.
 There is an additional charge if you require me to wrap legs.